IBM/ibm-spectrum-scale-csi/README.md

 The IBM Spectrum Scale Container Storage Interface (CSI) project enables container orchestrators, such as Kubernetes and OpenShift, to manage the life-cycle of persistent storage.

-This project contains an [ansible-based operator](https://sdk.operatorframework.io) to run and manage the deployment of the IBM Spectrum Scale CSI Driver.
+This project contains an [go-based operator](https://sdk.operatorframework.io) to run and manage the deployment of the IBM Spectrum Scale CSI Driver.

 If you are looking to deploy released versions of the IBM Spectrum Scale CSI Operator, consider starting at: